GustavoKristoffersen/data-structures-and-algorithms/data_structures/hash_tables/README.md

 In case of collisions, one of the most used ways of handling them is by using a technique called Chaining, which basically means that all keys that map to the same memory space will be chained in a single array, usually using a linked list.
 When this happens, the time complexity for accessing that specific key can become O(N).

+Hash tables usually allocates a little bit more more space in memory than necessary so that it avoids frequent resizes.
+A hash table is resized when there's no more space left for new items.
+When it happens a new array, usually with the double of the size, is created and all items are replaced and rehashed.
+Resizing a hash table can be an expensive operation, as it involves copying all existing items to their new positions in the larger array.
+To avoid frequent resizes, hash tables are typically designed to be more space-efficient than other data structures, allocating more space than necessary to reduce the likelihood of collisions and the need for frequent resizes.

 ![alt text](../../extras/images/hash-table.png)

 # :bookmark_tabs: Reading, Insertion, Deletion and Search O(1)